7 Tips For Buying Rental Property

 - Estimate your annual expenses.
 When calculating this, include taxes, insurance, maintenance, repairs and any homeowners association fees.
 Add your mortgage payments, including interest.

-- Determine your net operating income.
-You can do this by subtracting your annual rental income from your annual expenses.
+- Determine your net operating income (NOI).
+Calculate your NOI by subtracting your annual rental income from your annual expenses.

 - Let's say you purchase a three-bedroom home for $200,000.
 You think you can rent the property out for $2,100 a month – which is $25,200 a year.

 - Your monthly mortgage payment on the property (including taxes and insurance) is $1,400 a month.
 You set aside 1% of the property value ($2,000) for annual repairs and maintenance.
 You pay about $1,500 a year for landlord insurance.
 All those expenses come to $20,300 a year.

 - Your annual rental income minus your annual expenses comes to $4,900 a year.
-This makes up your net operating income.
+This makes up your NOI.

 - Your down payment ($50,000) plus closing costs ($6,000) comes to $56,000.
 You didn’t invest any money in repairs upfront, so $56,000 represents your total cash investment.

 - Your NOI ($4,900) divided by your total cash investment ($56,000) is .09, which means your ROI is 9%.

 Is 9% a good ROI?
 That depends upon your area and your personal circumstances.
 A “good” ROI might look different in California than it does in Michigan.
 To assess whether it’s a good ROI for you, try to find out how your property compares to other rentals in the area, and how your real estate investment compares to other investments you’ve made.